-Parental leave data was calculated using employee headcount number of employees who took parental leave during the period of 1 July 2017 to 30 June 2018 as a percentage of total employees.
+Parental leave data was calculated using employee headcount number of employees who took parental leave during FY19 as a percentage of total employees.

 Employees returning to work after parental leave was also calculated using the headcount number of employees.

 Management